grauwoelfchen/canvas/site/posts/how-to-open-a-file-also-in-browser-as-html-with-style-you-use-on-vim.rst

    % often -zO /path/to/often

 If you use browser in fullscreen mode, you may be confused.
-I often try to edit the HTML file, accidentaly ;)
+I often try to edit the HTML file, accidentally ;)

 .. image:: /attachments/often-often-20181002.png
    :alt: Result of `often /path/to/often`